Irbid Jordan Travel Guide

 Drink bottled or purified water, steer clear of ice from tap water, eat well-cooked hot food, peel fruits yourself, wash hands frequently with soap or use Alcohol-based hand sanitizer.

-Heatstroke/Dehydration (in Summer): Drink plenty of fluids with plenty of bottled water, wear lightweight, loose-fitting clothing, seek shade during midday (MIDDAY - 4 PM), avoid strenuous movement during hottest parts of day.
+Heatstroke/Dehydration (in Summer): Drink plenty of fluids with plenty of bottled water, wear lightweight, loose-fitting clothing, seek shade in the middle of the day (12 PM - 4 PM), avoid strenuous movement during hottest parts of day.

 Sunburn: Use High SPF sunscreen, wear a Wide-brimmed hat and Sunglasses.
 Insect Bites: Use Insect repellent, especially at dusk/dawn.

-King Abdullah University Medical center (KAUH), Princess Basma Teaching Hospital, Irbid Specialty Hospital.
+King Abdullah University Hospital (KAUH), Princess Basma Teaching Hospital, Irbid Specialty Hospital.

 Widely available, marked by a green cross, pharmacists offer advice for minor ailments.